 The NJ TRANSITGRID TRACTION POWER SYSTEM will protect commuters and the public from reliability issues and price instability, while mitigating congestion and improving air quality.

-A project benefits fact sheet can be viewed here.
+A project benefits fact sheet can be viewed at the following links:

 About the NJ TRANSITGRID TRACTION POWER SYSTEM